bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Sjors Provoost: 00:31:21

-You can basically write a BIP that says, hey, if you're writing a full note, you could consider burying the soft fork because it will make your life easier.
+You can basically write a BIP that says, hey, if you're running a full node, you could consider burying the soft fork because it will make your life easier.
-But keep in mind that, if this time travel thing happens, you have a problem.
+But keep in mind that if this time travel thing happens, you have a problem.

 Aaron van Wirdum: 00:31:36